 What should I do to get ready for my telehealth appointment?

 First, if you have not done so already, please go to the Patient Information –> Forms page and complete the online Telehealth Informed Consent Form.
-Once you receive the appointment link, you may click on it at any time to verify that your device meets the minimum requirements.
+Once you receive the appointment link, click on it to verify that your device meets the minimum requirements.
 Please note that on a computer, our system does not work with Internet Explorer as a browser – you will need to have Google Chrome or Mozilla Firefox in order to connect.
+If you are unable to connect at this time, please call the office and our schedulers can help trouble-shoot in advance of your visit.

 At the time of your appointment, click on the appointment link that you were sent.
 If the provider is not yet in the “room”, just sit tight.
 They will get there as soon as they finish with their previous patient.
 If they are running particularly late, they may have the nurse call you to update you with an approximate time they will be on.